Updated: Dec 8, 2020

-No one really knows what happens when we die or how it all works, but having faith is important in finding your footing after loss.
+No one really knows what happens when we die or how it all works, but having faith is important when you are trying to find your footing after loss.

-Laying in bed, still wide awake, I saw my Grandmother in the doorway to my bedroom.
-I didn’t see a face or human outline, but rather a presence that I was able to somehow see.
+Laying in bed, still wide awake, I saw my grandmother in the doorway to my bedroom.
+I didn’t see a face or human outline, but rather a presence that I somehow knew was there.
 I can’t explain it, but I knew it was my grandmother.
 I also knew that she was not there for my sake.
 She had been unwell for years and had been unable to come to our home and see where we lived.
 I believe her visit that night was more about making sure that my mom, her daughter, would be ok.